-Allumia is a market leader in the delivery of Energy Efficiency as a Service (EEaaS) to the commercial sector, with a software platform that automates and optimizes the process of financing, developing, metering, and maintaining projects.
+Allumia is a market leader in the delivery of energy efficiency as a service (EEaaS) to the commercial sector with Skylight, a software platform that automates and optimizes the process of financing, metering, and maintaining projects.

-Allumia’s EEaaS business model overcomes the two largest barriers to large-scale adoption of energy efficiency technologies: risk and capital constraints.
-Allumia finances, installs, and maintains energy efficiency solutions for customers—a transparent, low risk partnership that results in shared savings.
+Allumia’s EEaaS business model overcomes the two largest barriers to large-scale adoption of energy efficiency technologies—risk and capital constraints—creating a transparent partnership that results in shared savings.